5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 [Check out the publicity page](publicity)

+**You can register at this Gitlab server for any issues, mail server is also up again.**

 ## Installling WhatsSpy Public on your Raspberry Pi/Server/VPS

 Setting up WhatsSpy Public requires an SIM Card or non-Whatsapp used phonenumber and some other resources.